 Please follow the steps below to arrange a volunteer project for your group.

-Explore the Volunteer Opportunities List to find out which parks near you accept group volunteers and the types of volunteer opportunities they offer.
+Explore the Volunteer Opportunities List to find out which parks accept group volunteers and the types of volunteer opportunities they offer.

 Group Leaders should reach out to the listed park contact to confirm they are currently accepting group volunteers and if they have any suitable projects for your group's size, preferred dates and any special accommodations that may be needed.